spack/spack/lib/spack/docs/workflows.rst

 `netcdf` package, use `spack load` to run the `ncdump` binary, and finally, write a small C program to read/write a particular NetCDF file.

-Spack supports a variety of workflows to suit a variety of situaions and user preferences, there is no single way to do all these things.
+Spack supports a variety of workflows to suit a variety of situations and user preferences, there is no single way to do all these things.
 This chapter demonstrates different workflows that have been developed, pointing out the pros and cons of them.